-Standard Test Method for Retention Characteristics of 0.2-μm Membrane Filters Used in Routine Filtration Procedures for the Evaluation of Microbiological Water Quality
+Standard Test Method for Retention Characteristics of 0.40 to 0.45-μm Membrane Filters Used in Routine Filtration Procedures for the Evaluation of Microbiological Water Quality 1

-This standard is issued under the fixed designation D 3862; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
+This standard is issued under the fixed designation D 3863; the number immediately following the designation indicates the year of original adoption or, in the case of revision, the year of last revision.
 A number in parentheses indicates the year of last reapproval.
-A superscript epsilon ( $\epsilon$ ) indicates an editorial change since the last revision or reapproval.
+A superscript epsilon (ε) indicates an editorial change since the last revision or reapproval.